 Ongoing Courses at Traditional Acupuncture Center:

-Tai Chi beginner class will return in 2018 at the Traditional Acupuncture Center.
+Tai Chi beginner class returns Thursday, May 3rd, at 5:30pm at the Traditional Acupuncture Center.

 Tai Chi is an ancient Chinese system of exercise that is both a martial art and meditative discipline.
 It is used to strengthen the body and quiet the mind and balances the energy of the body with its slow and graceful movements, increasing awareness and improving health.
 It is practiced worldwide by people of all ages for health and longevity.

 $12 per class or $100 if paid in advance (a saving of $20!)

 Gentle Yoga (ongoing).
 Wednesday evenings from 5:30 – 6:45pm at the Traditional Acupuncture Center.

 Live in harmony with yourself and the world around you.
 Learn gentle yoga postures to reveal a healthier you.

 $10 per class / $45 per private session.